EarthAsylum/eacCronSettings/readme.md

 **WP_CRON_CACHE_EVENTS**
 `true` | `false` | `'revert'` (default: true)

-Store WP-Cron events in a custom table rather than 'cron' option.
-Caches to custom table and wp_object_cache; Removes `cron` from options table and `$alloptions` array; Lessens database reads/writes; All significantly reducing overhead.
+Store WP-Cron events in a custom table rather than 'cron' option in the WP options table.
+* Caches to a custom table and [WP Object Cache](https://developer.wordpress.org/reference/classes/wp_object_cache/).
+* Removes `cron` from the WP options table and `$alloptions` array.
+* Lessens database reads/writes.
+* Significantly reducing overhead.

-* This will generate *'The cron event list could not be saved'* error that can be ignored.
+*This will generate `The cron event list could not be saved` error in `wp-cron.php` when WordPress updates an event.
+This can be ignored since the event list has been saved to the custom table and cache.*

-* Temporarily set to 'revert' to revert this process and restore 'cron' option from cache.
+*Temporarily set this constant to `'revert'` to revert this process and restore the `cron` option from cache.*

 **WP_CRON_MINIMUM_INTERVAL**
 `int (seconds)` (default: 5 minutes)

-Set a minimum interval time for all wp-cron jobs.
+Set a minimum interval time for all wp-cron events.
-Some wp-cron jobs (like Action Scheduler queue runner) may be scheduled every minute or less, this forces a minimum time between executions.
+Some events (like Action Scheduler queue runner) may be scheduled every minute or less, which may be excessive for your environment.
+This option forces a minimum time between executions for all events.

 **WP_CRON_SCHEDULE_INTERVALS**
 `array` (default: monthly)